rayes0/blog/content/about.md

 The content on this site will vary from post to post.
 You can look at the [categories page](/categories/) for the main subject areas.
 There's also a [tags page](/tags) that contains smaller subtopics.
 For each post, I will sort it into one category that represents the primary focus topic, and add an assortment of tags for other subjects referenced.
 I will also almost always modify posts after I initially publish them, sometimes small edits like adding a piece of support or referencing a cool source I find, or sometimes adding whole paragraphs or refactoring the post entirely.
 I consider all my posts works in progress, and will work to make them better over the long term.
 I got this idea from the way [Gwern](https://www.gwern.net/About#long-content) manages his essays.

 The posts of the site are compiled from markdown using [Hugo](http://gohugo.io/).
-The theme is written in HTML and SCSS only (no JS).
-This is mainly because this site is primarily text-based and I didn't want to focus too much on the theme.
-Plus a lot of privacy centric users have JS disabled most of the time anyways.
+Some areas in the [meta](/meta/) section are directly from my personal notes folder, and thus are written in Orgmode and compiled to Hugo markdown with [ox-hugo](https://ox-hugo.scripter.co/).
+I could migrate this entire blog to Orgmode, but I don't see a point in doing so unless I need specific features Orgmode inside Emacs, like the statistics cookies and todo keywords in my media tracker, for instance.
+Markdown with Emacs is also [fairly comfy](https://www.emacswiki.org/emacs/MarkdownMode) for writing posts, so I don't feel too much pressure to fully switch.
+Hugo shortcodes are also a pain to use with ox-hugo.

 The design of this site is based on a variety of sources.
 CSS libraries like [Tufte CSS](https://github.com/edwardtufte/tufte-css) and [LaTeX.css](https://github.com/vincentdoerig/latex-css) played a large role.
 Many elements (not only related to the design), were taken from the aforementioned [gwern.net](https://www.gwern.net/).
+The theme is written in HTML and SCSS only (no JS).
+This is mainly because this site is primarily text-based and I didn't want to focus too much on the theme.
+Plus a lot of privacy centric users have JS disabled most of the time anyways.
 The font used is [ET-Book](https://github.com/edwardtufte/et-book), a very nice bembo-style font used by the famous Edward Tufte.
 If your browser doesn't allow remote fonts, it will fall back to other common serif fonts before using your system generic one.

-{{<tex \LaTeX >}} rendering is done differently depending on whether JS is enabled or not.
-If JS is enabled, rendering is done (locally) with {{<tex \KaTeX >}}, otherwise it will fall back to static images from [CodeCogs](https://latex.codecogs.com/eqneditor/editor.php), which isn't ideal because it creates extra external requests, is slower, and we lose responsiveness and the like, but it's better than just rendering the raw \LaTeX.
+{{<tex "\LaTeX" >}} rendering is done differently depending on whether JS is enabled or not.
+If JS is enabled, rendering is done (locally) with {{<tex "\KaTeX" >}}, otherwise it will fall back to static images from [CodeCogs](https://latex.codecogs.com/eqneditor/editor.php), which isn't ideal because it creates extra external requests, is slower, and we lose responsiveness and the like, but it's better than just rendering the LaTeX raw.

 Some possible features I would like to implement in the future, while still being usable without JS: